 A mission statement is a core aspect of your church.
 You should take the time to craft one that truly reflects your congregation.
 This will involve effort and input from many members of your team, but the end result will clarify your purpose.

 If you’re in the midst of forming a church plant or are in need of new seating for an existing church, consider ChurchPlaza.
-Our high-quality seating products have earned the endorsement of 46 national denominations, ministries and/or their publishing houses.
+Our high-quality church chairs and seating products have earned the endorsement of 47 national denominations, ministries, and/or their publishing houses.
 We look forward to serving your church!
 Contact a sales representative in your area to discuss your needs today.